cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ### Step 4

 In the sidebar, enter a title for your guide.
 In categories, enter only **ONE** topic category for your guide.
-The topic category is used to organize your guide on the guides landing page.
-You can enter as many tags as you'd like, however.
+Look for an existing category that might work before creating a new one.
+The topic category is used to organize guides on the guides landing page.
+You can enter as many tags as you'd like.
+Tags will be displayed at the bottom of the page and users can click on tags to find related content.

 **Optional:** Add more details such as an example image, difficulty level, time required, and file attachment (such as an .SVG template).
-These details will be shown at the top of your published guide.
+These details will be summarized at the top of your published guide.

 ![](/uploads/cloudcannon-how-to-create-a-new-guide/guides-add-details.png){: width="936" height="674"}